 In the real world though, where both men and women are human beings, it’s a little different.
 Humans lead complicated lives and have complex emotions.
 There are so many reasons why she may not be able to make it, and some of them have nothing to do with you.

 Sure, she should give you the courtesy of a message and sometimes she will at the last minute, but why wait?
 Instead, confirm the day you’ve planned to meet up.

 Not only are you respecting your own time, but you’re also letting her know you’re not going to flake.
-Remember, both of you are taking a bit of a risk by agreeing to a date.
+Remember, both of you are taking a bit of a risk by agreeing to a date a while after you've texted her for the first time.
 Making her feel comfortable about you only does you a favor in the long run.

 Keeping that mindset will help you avoid coming across as needy when confirming your date.
 I know I’ve caught myself almost coming across that way a couple of times in the past when they were particularly attractive.

 For example, you should never be asking her if it’s “okay” to still meet up later.
 This makes it feel like she’s doing you a favor by agreeing to a date with you.
 Confidence is important and this approach conveys anything but.
 So knowing what to talk about when you're texting really helps.